Our Announcement Service is an efficient and secure way for you to fulfil your regulatory filing and disclosure obligations

 (Note: in respect of investment funds, only the appointed listing sponsor may submit announcements, except in circumstances where an announcement is to fulfil an EU regulatory requirement.)

 Can I register a group email address?

 Yes.
 Please include a primary contact name in your organisation when you register.
-For group emails, the ISE advises users to register an email address that at least two people in your organisation have access to.
+For group emails, we advise users to register an email address that at least two people in your organisation have access to.

 I have registered but I cannot logon, how do I activate my registered user account?

 Once you have registered as a user, you will receive an email to your registered user email address.
 Follow the link provided in this email to activate your account.
 In some cases, your email account may be configured to block certain emails or mark them as spam.

 If the activation email is in your spam folder, please ensure that you mark as Not Spam in order to ensure that any further emails from ISEdirect are received to your inbox.

 For more information on your email configuration, you may need to contact your IT Service Provider or IT department.

 Announcements can be published by us each Business Day when received between the hours of 07.30am and 5.30pm.